photoprism/photoprism-docs/docs/user-guide/organize/browse.md

 # Browse through your photo collection #
-PhotoPrisms photo/video views are a nice way for you to browse through your photo collection.
+PhotoPrisms sections are a nice way for you to browse through your photo collection in multiple dimensions.
 They enable you to re-discover forgotten photos, find specific photos you are looking for or organize your photos.

 ### Sections ###